 - If any beacon can be reached (without using the VPN or RD Gateway defined in Workspot Control), the Client attempts a direct connection.

 - If no beacon is defined and a VPN is defined, if the Client cannot reach the VPN, attempts a direct connection.

 - Otherwise, the Client is assumed to be outside the internal network and no direct connection is attempted.

 - Internal beacon requirements:

-- At least one web server that is reachable ONLY from inside the corporate network.
+- At least one web server that is reachable ONLY from inside your organization's network.

 - The specified web page must not redirect to another page or URL, and it must not require authentication.
-The Workspot client during location detection looks for a normal (code 200) response.
+The Workspot Client is looking for a normal (code 200) response.

-- While FQDN configuration is supported, Workspot strongly recommends using the web server's IP address when configuring the feature.
-Many ISPs for home networks will "hijack" DNS requests that are not resolvable to an internal address, and may return an advertising page for that URL.
-The Workspot Client will receive this response and, falsely, determine that it is inside the corporate network.
+- While FQDN configuration is supported, Workspot recommends using the web server's IP address.
+Many ISPs for home networks will hijack DNS requests that are not resolvable to an internal address, and may return an advertising page for that URL.
+The Workspot Client will falsely interpret this to mean it is inside the corporate network.